Paying Is A Pain

 Anodyne went to respond but was cut off by the voice.

 “That is why you have lost Hollow.
-The risen god know what he is, he plays to his strengths.”
+The risen god knows what he is; he plays to his strengths.”

 “Want to test my temper?
 I assure you, you will not like the outcome.”

 Anodyne let loose, causing explosions to form all around him.
-He caste beams of burning light from his hands in all directions.
-Short of breath he lowered his arms and his eyes returned to normal.
+He cast beams of burning light from his hands in all directions.
+Short of breath, he lowered his arms, and his eyes returned to normal.